How To Make A Gratitude Jar: A Thankfulness Activity for Young Kids

 Thanksgiving comes right in between two holidays that can cause kids to have a case of the “gimmes”.
 Halloween, when they want ALL the candy.
 And Christmas, when they want ALL the things.

-The Thanksgiving season is a perfect time to focus on teaching our preschoolers about thankfulness and gratitude.
+The Thanksgiving season is a perfect time to focus on teaching our kids about thankfulness and gratitude.

 Making a thankful jar is a great way to help your kids focus on feeling grateful this holiday season.

-How Do You Make a Family Gratitude or Thankful Jar?
+How Do You Make a Family Gratitude Jar or Thankful Jar?

-I wanted a fun way to involve my three-year-old in creating a thankful jar this year.
+I wanted a fun way to involve my daughter in creating a thankful jar so she felt like she was fully participating.

 Here’s how my three-year-old and I made this super cute thankful jar.

-We used a large glass vase for our thankful jar.
+Use a large glass vase or mason jar.

-If you have older children who might be handling the jar, you may want to use something plastic or unbreakable.
+If you have older children who might be handling the jar, you may want to use something plastic or unbreakable like this.

 I didn’t want to just use plain paper for writing down what we’re thankful for.